zeinab-sheikhi/docker-checker/README.md

 - The user can query the status and result of their job using the job ID.
 - The backend returns the current status (pending, failed, success) and the performance value if available.

-### 6. Mock Vulnerability Scanner (for Testing)
-- For development and testing, a mock HTTP endpoint is provided to simulate the vulnerability scanning process.
-In production, Trivy is used.

 ## Example Dockerfile
 Here is an example Dockerfile that writes a performance value to `/data/perf.json`: